 Fittingly for a company whose Tasting Club has seen customers having their say in its development from the beginning, Angus was inspired to guide Hotel Chocolat towards growing its own cocoa by another customer, who sent him a book she had found while tidying her husband’s study.
 The 1920 edition of Cocoa & Chocolate, Their History from cacao farm to Consumer told of cocoa-growing in the West Indies, and was particularly inspirational to Angus since he spent much of his childhood there.

 So began an intensive search that took in several islands until Angus and Peter found the Rabot Estate in Saint Lucia, which they bought almost immediately in April 2006.
-There, they have led the rejuvenation of the island’s oldest cacao farm, kick-starting a ‘cocoa renaissance’ on the island in the process through the company’s innovative Engaged Ethics programme.
+There, they have led the rejuvenation of the island’s oldest cacao farm.
 The rare Trinitario cocoa variety grown on Rabot Estate and by the company’s Island Grower partners swiftly won a clutch of awards.

 Putting the ‘Hotel’ in Hotel Chocolat